Program

 The full program has long-range scope.
 Read phases as a now / next / later story: Active and Next describe what the initiative is emphasizing now and immediately after; Planned phases are direction — not a claim that later-stage capabilities are already operational.
 For the problem and evidence model in plain language, see Why it matters and How it works.

-Active development spans v0.1 through v0.5: from the reference pipeline (one indoor node, full ingest-to-view path) through outdoor sensing, flood coverage, trust scoring with node registry, and governance enforcement.
-Three hazard tracks — smoke, heat, flood — produce derived statuses for shelter and asset risk.
-A later capability stage (v1.5) bridges from measurement to intervention so the system does not dead-end as a sensor dashboard.
+Active engineering lanes span v0.1 through v0.5: from the reference pipeline (one indoor node, full ingest-to-view path) through outdoor sensing, flood coverage, trust scoring with node registry, and governance enforcement.
+Packet status is tracked separately, and depending on release cut some lanes may remain partial or deferred; verify against the v1.0 scope table.
+Three hazard tracks — smoke, heat, flood — produce derived statuses for shelter, reentry, egress, and asset risk.
+A later capability stage (v1.5) bridges from measurement to intervention with indoor-response and outage-aware support surfaces so the system does not dead-end as a sensor dashboard.

 Expectations belong on a patient timeline: the most consequential value — trusted parcel-scale practice, neighborhood adoption, and verified loops in the field — will most likely compound over many years, not inside a single phase label.